Number Bonds - A Guide for Parents

 The feature video at the very top of this article shows all the addition number bonds to 10.

-These addition bonds to ten are naturally related to the subtraction bonds to 10 as seen in this video:
+These addition bonds to ten are naturally related to the subtraction bonds to 10, which we can see in this video:

-Once your child has mastered these, the number bonds for numbers up to 20 are also useful to know – immediately knowing that (for example) 17 is made up of 8 and 9 makes subtraction much less fraught.
+Once your child has mastered these, the number bonds for all the numbers up to 20 are also useful to know.
+For example, immediately knowing that 17 is made up of 8 and 9 makes subtraction much easier.

 Number bonds the Singapore maths way